tobeor3009/pathology_seg_extract_patch/README.md

 The dataset used in this project is sourced from the Kaggle competition:
 [HuBMAP - Kidney Segmentation](https://www.kaggle.com/competitions/hubmap-kidney-segmentation)

+### Docker Environment

+With Docker, you can easily set up a development environment.
+This Docker image was created while I was working at MI2RL (Medical Image to Reality Lab) and is fully prepared to handle a variety of medical images.

+Using the scripts in the docker/ folder:

+Run docker/1_build_container.sh to build the Docker image.
+Then, run docker/2_build_container.sh to execute the container.
+Once executed, the Jupyter Notebook will automatically launch on port 28888 with the password set to root.
+It provides a very convenient local development environment!

 ### Future Work

 We are currently preparing a research paper on **Segmentation Loss** based on the methods demonstrated in this repository.